Cookie consent

 As with any other form of personal data, data subjects have a right to access their own data.
 If you are preparing data for disclosure arising from a data subject access request you will need to ensure that by supplying the footage you do not disclose the personal data of any other third parties.
 This requires blurring parts of the footage such as faces and licence plates.

-Under GDPR, the information must be provided to the data subject free of charge and the footage must be supplied within 30 days of your receipt of the request.
+Under GDPR, in order to ensure CCTV data protection and deal with any surveillance privacy issues, the information must be provided to the data subject free of charge and the footage must be supplied within 30 days of your receipt of the request.

-Organisations should follow video surveillance regulations and best practice for CCTV privacy compliance, including:
+Organisations should implement GDPR compliance strategies to ensure video surveillance regulations and best practice for CCTV privacy compliance are followed.
+These include:

 1. Ensuring people know they are being recorded